KSP-KOS/KOS/doc/source/structures/misc/config.rst

     Configures the ``audibleExceptions`` setting.

-    If true, then it enables a mode in which errors coming from kOS will generte a sound effect of a short little warning bleep to remind you that an exception occurred.
+    If true, then it enables a mode in which errors coming from kOS will generate a sound effect of a short little warning bleep to remind you that an exception occurred.
 This can be useful when you are flying hands-off and need to realize your autopilot script just died so